OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 names.

 Open Tree of Life is a system for synthesis of phylogenetic supertrees from inputs drawn from a corpus of published phylogenetic trees.
-The process requires an overall taxonomy of life meeting the following requirements:
+The system requires an overall taxonomy of life meeting the following requirements:

  1. *OTU coverage*: connecting the OTUs of phylogenetic